jidaprano/Illusions_GUI/README.md

     The executable must be in the same directory as the Content folder, which should have the following structure:
       - Content contains 2 files: Audio and Optical
       - Each of those 2 files contain:
+        - A series of folders, each of which contain the illusion and a text file with the illusion explanation written in it.
+                - The illusion may be a folder containing an image sequence, a single image,
         - A file called ButtonIcons that contains image files corresponding to each of the